tachyons-css/cli/test/fixtures/output.md

 #### Development

 The source CSS files can be found in the `src` directory.
-Running `$ npm start` will process the source CSS and place the built in the `css` directory.
+Running `$ npm start` will process the source CSS and place the built CSS in the `css` directory.

 ## The CSS